pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 S-Curve acceleration is enabled.

-Junction deviation is builtin and enabled with a more conservative default value.
+Junction deviation has been reverted to traditional Jerk.

 Supports remaining times, if enabled in your slicer software ([`M73`](http://marlinfw.org/docs/gcode/M073.html) G-code).